NBISweden/nbis-meta/docs/index.rst

 Overview
 --------
-This is a snakemake workflow for rocessing and analysis of metagenomic datasets.
+This is a snakemake workflow for preprocessing and analysis of metagenomic datasets.
 It can handle single- and paired-end data and can run on a local laptop with either Linux or OSX, or in a cluster environment.

-The source code is available at `BitBucket <https://bitbucket.org/scilifelab-lts/nbis-meta>`_ and is being developed as part of the `NBIS <http://nbis.se>`_ bioinformatics infrastructure.
+The source code is available at `GitHub <https://github.com/NBISweden/nbis-meta>`_ and is being developed as part of the `NBIS <http://nbis.se>`_ bioinformatics infrastructure.

 Installation